 Initial information about the PICO format was covered during Foundations of Medicine 2.
-During the Host-Defense block each student will develop a clinically relevant question, framed using the PICO format and submit the assignment via Canvas no later than 5:00 pm, Friday, November 2nd to receive feedback from your academic advisor, prior to the large group discussion.
+During the Host-Defense block each student will develop a clinically relevant question, framed using the PICO format and submit the assignment via Canvas no later than 5:00 pm, Friday, November 1st to receive feedback from your academic advisor.
 Supporting materials and suggestions about PICO questions are available with the assignment on Canvas.